Land and Real Property Transactions

 - Sales and Purchases

-The University President is the authorized signatory for University property sold or bought by the University.
+The University President or his/her designee is the authorized signatory for University property sold or bought by the University.
 KBOR must approve all sales and purchases of real property, usually at a regularly scheduled board meeting.
 The Attorney General also must approve any deeds for the sale of real property before the sale may be finalized.
-A signed copy of the sale/purchase contract will be returned to the purchaser and a copy will be kept on file in the Vice President for University Operations office.
+A signed copy of the sale/purchase contract will be returned to the purchaser and a copy will be kept on file in the Vice President for Administration and Finance office.
 All original instruments relating to land acquisition shall be maintained in the KBOR Office (K.S.A.
 75-3516).
 Deeds are recorded with the appropriate county appraiser’s office.

-The Vice President for University Operations is the University’s authorized signatory for university property leases.
-A signed copy will be returned to the department requesting the lease and a copy will be kept on file in the Vice President for University Operations office.
+The Vice President for Administration and Finance is the University’s authorized signatory for university property leases.
+A signed copy will be returned to the department requesting the lease and a copy will be kept on file in the Vice President for Administration and Finance Office.

 - Easements and Land Access Agreements

-The University President is the authorized signatory for easements and land access agreements.
+The University President or his/her designee is the authorized signatory for easements and land access agreements.
 The Attorney General, or designee, will need to approve the easement before execution of documents.
 Easements are recorded with the appropriate county appraiser’s office.